openhwgroup/core-v-mcu/fpga/README.md

 $ source sourceme.sh && ./pulp-tools/bin/plpbuild checkout build --p openocd --stdout
 $ cd ..
 ```
-4. Install the core-v-mcu repo:
+4. Install the core-v-mcu repo (this should be done in a directory in which you have write permssions, such as in your home directory):
 ```
 $ sudo apt install curl
 $ git clone https://github.com/openhwgroup/core-v-mcu.git